asvela/keyoscacquire/docs/contents/oscilloscope.rst

 Instrument communication
 ************************

-The :mod:`keyoscacquire.oscilloscope` is responsible for the instrument communication.
+The :mod:`keyoscacquire.oscilloscope` module is responsible for the instrument communication.

 The Oscilloscope class
 ======================